 The tape was super easy, mess-free and even George could do it, plus I just love using tape in our activities.

 George would ask for help from time to time with holding the bottle, but he wouldn’t dare let me rip the tape, he was big enough to do that himself!

 I taped over the top of the bottle and pushed it over the edge.
 I did the same for the bottom of their bottles.

 I could also see taking it a step further and punching holes in it and tying ribbon or yarn on it so they could drape their telescopes around their necks.

-But the boys insisted on each having their own, and since I only have two I.D. bottles at the time, it would have to be telescopes.
+But the boys insisted on each having their own, and since I only had two bottles in my recycle bin at the time, it would have to be telescopes.

 I even started a Pinterest board of ideas to use these type of bottles for.
 I’m pretty excited for all the possibilities!

 Get the Camp Mom: Summer Activities Pack